sijlver/set-up-a-jenkins-build-server/README.md

 sudo apt-get install jenkins
 ```

-If you have error `Failed to start LSB: Start Jenki` install Java Runtime Environment:
+If you have an error `Failed to start LSB: Start Jenkins` install Java Runtime Environment:

 ```
 sudo apt install openjdk-8-jre
 ```

-or so to fix that you should chose version 8 as your default java environment by simply running `sudo update-alternatives --config java` and then chosing your version 8
+or to run `sudo update-alternatives --config java` and then choose version 8

 * Start Jenkins